cosmix/broom/README.md

 # 🧹 Broom - System Cleanup Utility

-Broom is a Go-based system cleanup utility for GNU/Linux-based operating systems that helps you free up disk space by removing unnecessary files and cleaning up various system components.
-It is work in progress, and has been tested only on Debian/Ubuntu/Pop!_OS etc., but should work reasonably well on other Linux distributions.
+Broom is a Go-based system cleanup utility for GNU/Linux-based and macOS operating systems that helps you free up disk space by removing unnecessary files and cleaning up various system components.
+It is work in progress.
+It has been tested only on Debian/Ubuntu/Pop!_OS etc. on the GNU/Linux side and macOS Sequoia, but should work reasonably well on other Linux distributions and older versions of macOS.

 ## Features

+### Linux

 - Remove old kernel versions
 - Remove unnecessary packages